pinsonc/vanderbilt-sealab-tottag-guide/README.md

 To calibrate the devices

+## Analyzing the Data

+We have several scripts written in both Python and MATLAB that can take the raw output files from the TotTag devices and generate nice visual line and bar graphs.

+[Those can be found here.](https://github.com/pinsonc/EoEL-Study-Visualization) There is documentation on that GitHub for use cases and specifically how to use them.
+Feel free to branch that repo and make modifications and I will merge them if you want.

 ## Contact Information
 Good chance that, since we are no longer members of the lab, we will have left or otherwise been removed from the relevant Slack channels.
 So